Henry Shukman: Writing career

-In 2013 he published Archangel(Cape/Random House), a collection of poems which included a sequence of poems about the journey his grandfather and great uncle had made back to Russia in 1917, shipped there by the British government, and arriving a few weeks before the October Revolution.
+In 2013 he published Archangel (Cape / Random House), a collection of poems which included a sequence of poems about the journey his grandfather and great uncle had made back to Russia in 1917, shipped there by the British government, and arriving a few weeks before the October Revolution.
 They spent four years trying to get back to the young families they had left behind in London.
 The poems were based on research his father Harold Shukman had done into this little-known episode of Anglo-Jewish history, in which around 5,000 Jewish men were sent from Britain back to Russia, and which produced Harold's book War or Revolution (2006), his own last book.

 In 2019 Shukman published the spiritual memoir One Blade of Grass (Counterpoint / Hodder) which was a Times Literary Supplement Book of the Year.

 Poetry

 In 2000 he won the Daily Telegraph Arvon Prize, and in 2003 his first poetry collection, In Dr No's Garden, published by Cape, won the Jerwood Aldeburgh Poetry Prize.
-His book was also the Book of the Year in The Times and The Guardian, and he was selected as one of the Next Generation poets (2004).
+His book was also a Book of the Year in The Times and The Guardian, and he was selected as one of the Next Generation poets (2004).
 His poems have appeared in The New Yorker, The New Republic, The Guardian, The Times, Daily Telegraph, The Independent, The Times Literary Supplement and London Review of Books.
-In 2013, he wrote a poetry collection Archangel about Jewish tailors sent to Russia to fight in the First World War.
+In 2013 he wrote a poetry collection Archangel about Jewish tailors sent to Russia to fight in the First World War.

 Fiction

-As a fiction writer he won the Author's Club First Novel Award in 2006 for his short novel Sandstorm (Jonathan Cape), and as well as winning an Arts Council England Writer's Award, he has been a finalist for the O. Henry Award.
+As a fiction writer he won the Author's Club First Novel Award in 2006 for his short novel Sandstorm (Jonathan Cape), and, as well as winning an Arts Council England Writer's Award, he has been a finalist for the O. Henry Award.
 His second novel was called The Lost City.
 It was a Guardian Book of the Year, and in America, where it was published by Knopf, it was a National Geographic Book of the Month.
 He has worked as a travel writer, was Poet in Residence at the Wordsworth Trust.